araragi-lacking-branding/poptocute-images/README.md

 **it's all pretty sily, so bear with me.
 You'll see where the robot starts talking.**

 The "simple" goal of this project is to build a site reminiscent of 2000s internet - niche, singular if broad focus, and minimal visual clutter.
-Like many of the folks I grew up with then, it'll be strung together with spaghetti code and other people's work, based on suggestions from large groups of people on the internet.
+Like many of the folks I grew up with then, it'll be strung together with spaghetti code and other people's work, based on suggestions from large groups of people on the internet. <br></br>
 The main difference is it'll be explored by telling a large language model to build and review things without much oversight.
 Mostly this is to learn through doing (in a very, very specific sense) while creating a personal critique.
-Specifically, beyond the tech side, it was terribly easy to get a free tool running using other people's work.
+Specifically, beyond the tech side, it was terribly easy to get a free tool running using other people's work. **Statements on ethics, intent, and similar are below and hopefully obviously human written.**
+<br></br>
 So that's all this is - can I build something almost solely with AI that provides its own critique and measures for both technical and artistic integrity.
+- See it live - if it's working: https://cutetopop.com

 # *Why?*
 I'm a compliance and risk person in the healthcare space.
 A large part of me has been terrified to see AI entering those spaces with minimal client review on major service providers.
 I'm not a developer.
 I'm not an engineer in any way.
-As said, tech and compliance has been the majority of my career, though predominantly in front facing technical work and analysis.
+As said, tech and compliance has been the majority of my career, though predominantly in front facing technical work and analysis. <br></br>
 Almost none of this project will consist of personal original code and will be put up with minimal dedicated review.
 It could be great.
 It could burn horribly.
-I'd like to see what happens.
+I'd like to see what happens. <br></br>
 I'm not attempting to be maliciously critcal of the technology being used here - I, honestly, thank it's amazing work.
 It's just very easy to be misued and misunderstood, and I'd like to learn and demonstrate more on that.
 However, I do intend this to be a critique, in the formal sense.
 Taking a hypothesis on a topic, researching it, testing it, and comparing against other models, works, and theoretics to build a better understanding.